suemon-suemon/Research-Workflow/ReadMe.md

 For junior researchers (e.g., PhD candidates), the research work starts with *some given project requirements* and ends with *the publication of a paper*.
 Innovations and contributions primarily lie in technical solutions.

-I reflected on and summarized my own workflow, as shown below.
+I reflected on and summarized my workflow, as shown below.
-When I drew this flow, I noticed that it had an interesting shape: wide in the middle and narrow at both ends.
+Interestingly, the flowchart takes on a shape that’s wide in the middle and narrow at both ends.
-In fact, this is an underlying aspect of my work: I start with one or two interesting ideas, do a lot of research, thinking, designing, experimenting, and finally wrap it up into a complete paper.
+This shape reflects the essence of my work: starting with one or two compelling ideas, diving into extensive research, brainstorming, designing, and experimenting, and finally distilling everything into a polished paper.

-The process is long and many of the steps are repeated.
-Sometimes it's fun, sometimes it's boring, sometimes it's trouble.
+The journey is long, often involving repeated steps.
+It can be fun at times, tedious at others, and occasionally challenging.
 Yet, I find myself traversing this path over and over.
-This repository serves as a space to pause, reflect, and map out what this road truly looks like.
+In this journey, I often grapple with feelings of spiritual loneliness and a sense of being lost.
+Yet, when I take a moment to pause and reflect on the path I’ve traveled and the progress I’ve made, a sense of relief washes over me.
+It’s in these moments of clarity that I find renewed courage and determination to continue moving forward.

 I'm always curious about how others do research and look for possibilities to improve productivity.
 So, welcome to share.